xmtp/xmtp-message-history-server/README.md

 Ensure you have the following installed:

 - Rust and Cargo.
 You can install them both from [https://rustup.rs](https://rustup.rs)
-- To run the example uploader, ensure python is correctly installed on your system.
+- To run the scripts in the [`examples/`](./examples/) folder, ensure python is correctly installed on your system.

 ### Installing